Wastewater Treatment Gloversville - Johnstown Joint Wastewater Treatment Facilities

 BACKFLOW PREVENTERS

 Adirondack Mechanical Corporation tested all backflow preventers on-site.
-Nine (9) backflow preventers keep the Facility’s effluent from entering and contaminating the City’s drinking water supply.
-All backflow preventers passed the annual inspection.
+Nine (9) backflow preventers keep the Facility's effluent from entering and contaminating the City's drinking water supply.
+All but two (2) backflow preventers passed the annual testing.
+The two which failed are in the Sludge Building Garage, and the second is located in the Maintenance Garage.
+The connection downstream of the Backflow Preventer where city water interconnects with Effluent Process Water is isolated.
+Working with Adirondack to source replacement Backflow Preventers.

 LEACHATE

-GJJWTF received and processed 13.2 million gallons of leachate.
+GJJWTF received and processed 17.2 million gallons of leachate.
 The Fulton County Landfill pumps leachate to the facility via a dedicated six (6) mile long force main.
-Leachate contains 800 mg/L of TKN.
-This equates to over 88,070 lbs/year.
+Leachate contains 699.3 mg/L of TKN.
+This equates to over 100,325 Ibs/year.

 RENEWABLE ENERGY – CLIMATE CHANGE

-The Dairy Industry pumped 30,533,617 gallons of whey via a dedicated pipeline directly to two (2) whey storage tanks located at GJJWTF.
+The Dairy Industry pumped 29,376,468 gallons of whey via a dedicated pipeline direcUy to two (2) whey storage tanks located at GJJWTF.
 From these tanks, operators pump the whey at a constant feed rate to the anaerobic digesters.
-Then, anaerobic bacteria break down the whey and expire large quantities of digester gas (~ 56% Methane and 44% Carbon Dioxide).
+Then, anaerobic bacteria break down the whey and expire large quantities of digester gas (- 56% Methane and 44% Carbon Dioxide).

-A direct result of GJJWTF’s cogeneration philosophy is the significant reduction towards our carbon footprint and our contribution to climate change.
-The Anaerobic Digesters produced 160 million cubic feet of biogas from the whey, CAST Settleable Solids, Primary Sludge and Waste Activated Sludge.
+A direct result of GJJWTF's cogeneration philosophy is the significant reduction towards our dependence upon natural gas.
+The Anaerobic Digesters produced 181 million cubic feet of biogas from the whey, CAST Settleable Solids, Primary Sludge and Waste Activated Sludge.

-GJJWTF’s biogas generators consumed 71% of this biogas to generate 5.68 million kilowatt hours of electricity.
-In terms of climate change, our electrical production meant that less energy was required from fossil fueled power plants.
+GJJWTF's biogas generators consumed 23.4% of this biogas to generate 2.23 million kilowatt hours of electricity.
+Our electrical production meant that less energy was required to be supplied and purchased from external sources.

 FINANCE OFFICE